-DAA4250 Advanced Animation Portfolio (5 credits) Prerequisite(s): DAA2300, DAA3250
+DAA4250 Advanced Animation Portfolio (5 credits)

 This module requires students to further extend their portfolio work, principally polishing and refining elements that will align them well for current industry needs.
 With a generous selection of assignment opportunities to be explored, students will gain advanced instruction on more focused acting, physicality and creature animation.
 This module will provide students with an ideal opportunity to improve an area of their portfolio work that will better represent animated body mechanics and acting skills.

-DAA4299 Special Topics in Animation (5 credits) Prerequisite(s): None
+DAA4299 Special Topics in Animation (5 credits)